- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Just go straight, heading for the shadows.
 That’s where it’ll be.”
 I felt her give me a gentle nudge forward.

-“Wait, it’s where what will be?”
+“W-wait, that’s where what will be?”

 “You’ll see.”
 Her voice whispered across my ear as she had done the first time we met.